SN 2021lwz: Another Exotic Luminous and Fast Evolving Optical Stripped Envelope Supernova ?: Data analysis

 In order to get a first understanding of the spectral evolution of SN\,2021lwz, we ran all the optical spectra through the SuperNova IDentifier (SNID) \citep[][and references therein]{blondin2007}.
 We first performed a general classification by running the code over our upgraded template database which, in addition to the standard Types (Ia, Ib, Ic, II) and their subtypes, contains SLSN-I and SLSN-II templates including those of PTF\,10hgi (19 spectra with epochs lying between -30 and +312 days with respect to peak in the SN rest-frame) and SN\,2019hge (2 spectra at epochs 0 and +48 days, respectively) which are used as He-rich SLSN-I templates in \citet{2020ApJ...902L...8Y} (see Section~\ref{intro}).

 The analysis provided by SNID shows that none of the spectra of SN\,2021lwz obtained before peak (see Table~\ref{tab:spectra} and Figure~\ref{SpectralEv}) can be matched properly without decreasing some of the values of the default SNID parameters aimed to ensure a statistically robust diagnostic.
 Fit attempts using only He-rich SLSNe PTF\,10hgi or SN\,2019hge templates were conducted on the pre-peak spectra without producing any good match.
-Using the full database, a relatively smooth fit is obtained on the -3.4 days Keck spectrum with the Type Ic-SL (Ic-superluminous) PTF10cwr, whose absorption features are smoothed compared to other SL templates.
+Using the full database, a relatively poor fit is obtained on the -3.4 days Keck spectrum with the Type Ic-SL (Ic-superluminous) PTF10cwr, whose absorption features are smoothed compared to other SL templates.
 At maximum light the Keck spectrum at -0.5 days show similarities with the fast-evolving transient SN\,2018bgv.
 These fits are shown in Figure~\ref{fig:snid_fits}.
 Accurate fits of the ALFOSC spectra of SN\,2021wz obtained post-peak are obtained without degrading the by-default SNID parameters.
 They suggest that the photosphere of SN\,2021lwz evolved as a Ic-BL looking-like Type, in agreement with the first statement provided in the TNS classification report.

-We note that the fits obtained with PTF10cwr and SN\,2018bgv templates shown in Figure~\ref{fig:snid_fits}; top, point to slightly lower redshifts than 0.065.
-This happens because SNID tries to adjust the W-feature often attributed to \ion{O}{ii}, but it is known that different lines of other elements like \ion{Fe}{ii} are expected in this wavelength range.
+At early times, the spectra look (by eye) like they could be consistent with SLSNe, but with higher velocities than we are used to seeing.
+This could explain why the fits with SLSNe favour lower redshifts.
+This may also happen because SNID tries to adjust the W-feature often attributed to \ion{O}{ii}, but it is known that different lines of other elements like \ion{Fe}{ii} are expected in this wavelength range.
 This will be discussed further in our analysis.
-The fits obtained with SLSN-I SN\,2016wi and with the Type Ic-SL SN\,LSQ12dlfd, shown in Figure~\ref{fig:snid_fits}; middle, point to more accurate redshifts consistency.
+The fits obtained with SLSN-I SN\,2016wi and with the Type Ic-SL SN\,LSQ12dlf, shown in Figure~\ref{fig:snid_fits}; middle, point to more accurate redshifts consistency.
 Using a slightly lower value of 4 for the \textit{rlap} factor, it is possible to produce lower quality fits with late time spectra of the peculiar Type Ic SN\,1998bw (bottom) whose NIR spectral properties will be discussed and compared with those of SN\,2021lwz NIR spectrum in Section\,\ref{nires}.